 Filmmakers have relied on technological tricks to create visual effects since the earliest days of cinema.
 But technology’s limits meant that shooting actual stuff—prosthetic wounds, mechanical sharks, carefully-controlled explosions—usually made for more beautiful and realistic images.

 The tipping point came in 1993 with Steven Spielberg’s dinosaur thriller, Jurassic Park.
 According to the New Yorker, Spielberg put two separate teams on dinosaur design: one using old-fashioned stop-motion techniques, one on digital.
 The head of the go-motion team saw the digital team’s flawlessly rendered Tyrannosaurus Rex and reportedly deadpanned, “I think I’m extinct.”

 Since then, the capabilities of computer-generated imagery (CGI) have surpassed anything that earlier generations of artists could have imagined.

 Entire scenes and characters can now be created digitally, as New York magazine recently detailed.
 Missed shots or lackluster takes can be retroactively supplied in post-production.
-Digital buffing can take years off an actor’s face, drop their weight by a few pounds, or enhance their acting skills with artificial tears.“I think the studios would love to get rid of practical [effects].
-They’d love to get rid of actors.”
+Digital buffing can take years off an actor’s face, drop their weight by a few pounds, or enhance their acting skills with artificial tears.

 The flexibility of digital “solves marketing issues, story issues, actor issues.
 It became the panacea of the movie industry,” said Scott Ross, co-founder of the effects studio Digital Domain, which produced visual effects for Titanic and Apollo 13.
 (Its parent company filed for bankruptcy protection in 2012.)